NixOS/nixpkgs/nixos/modules/services/misc/forgejo.md

 `services.gitea` module.
 For migrating such a setup to the `services.forgejo` module:

+**NOTE:** migration is not strictly necessary at this point, since the gitea - drop-in method is expected to continue working for the time being.

 ### for default options

 for PostgreSQL, adapt accordingly on other DBs